A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Coupling algorithm

 \section{Coupling algorithm}

 Since the Discrete Element method is computationally expensive, the coupling algorithm should be explicit in order to avoid costly iterative procedures.
 In fact, the CFL condition of the explicit time-scheme gives the appropriate criterion for the capture of the high-frequency eigenmodes involved in the solid body fast dynamics.
 Moreover, as it is well known, explicit methods are more robust for impact problems.
-We choose the general structure of the algorithm as follows: \begin{itemize} \item The position of the solid and the density, velocity and pressure of the fluid are known at time $t$ \item The fluid exerts a pressure force on the solid boundaries: knowing the total forces applied on the solid, the position of the solid is advanced to time $t+\Delta t$ \item The density, velocity and pressure of the fluid are then computed at time $t+\Delta t$.
+We choose the following general structure of the algorithm, which can be traced back to Noh \cite{Noh}: \begin{itemize} \item The position of the solid and the density, velocity and pressure of the fluid are known at time $t$ \item The fluid exerts a pressure force on the solid boundaries: knowing the total forces applied on the solid, the position of the solid is advanced to time $t+\Delta t$ \item The density, velocity and pressure of the fluid are then computed at time $t+\Delta t$.
 This step takes into account the new position and velocity of the solid boundary, as well as the work of the forces of pressure on the boundary during the time step. \end{itemize}

 The choice of the coupling algorithm is guided by the conservation of the global momentum and energy of the system and the conservation of constant flows (see section \ref{sec:constant}).

 At the beginning of a time step, at time $n\Delta t$, the position and rotation of the solid particle $(\vect{X}^n,\matr{Q}^n)$, the velocity and angular velocity of the solid particle $(\vect{V}^n,\vect{\Omega}^n)$ and the fluid state $\vect{w}^n$ are known.
 We choose the following general architecture for the algorithm: